NemanjaSlijepcevic/public_ip_updater/README.md

 ## Features

 - Periodically checks the server's public IP address.
-- Updates the IP address in a YAML file under the `sourceRange` field.
+- Updates the IP address in a YAML file under the defined field.
 - Supports logging of application activity, both to a file and to standard output.
 - Runs continuously, checking the IP every 60 seconds.

 ## How It Works

 1. **Fetch the Current IP**: The program fetches the current public IP address using an API endpoint (`NODE_IP_DOMAIN`) secured with a Bearer token (`API_IP_TOKEN`).
 2. **Compare with Previous IP**: It reads the previously stored IP from `current_ip.txt`.
-If the IP has changed, it updates the `sourceRange` list in the specified YAML file (`configuration.yml`).
+If the IP has changed, it updates the `specified_file_path` list in the specified YAML file (`configuration.yml`).
-3. **Update YAML File**: If the IP has changed, it replaces the old IP or appends the new one to the `sourceRange` list in the YAML file.
+3. **Update YAML File**: If the IP has changed, it replaces the old IP or appends the new one to the `specified_file_path` list in the YAML file.
 4. **Log Activities**: All actions are logged, and any errors or HTTP failures are reported.

 ## Configuration